-URBANAGE explores how to make cities more age-friendly using technology.
+URBANAGE explored how to make cities more age-friendly using technology.

-This project is supported by the European Horizon 2020 program.
+This project started in 2021, ended in January 2024 and received support from the European Horizon 2020 program.

 From the outset, we organized several cocreation workshops with different target groups, such as policy makers of local and regional governments, and senior citizens.
 Starting from these results, we developed two pilot cases.